What the first 90 days of a fractional CTO engagement look like

 Days 31-60: the execution phase

 Month two is where things get tangible.
 The strategy document identified the priorities.
-Now we act on them.
+Now I act on them.

-The specific work depends on what the audit found, but it typically falls into four categories.
+The specific work depends on what the audit found.
+It typically falls into four categories.

 Fixing what's broken (security and stability)